calwoodford/anki_decks/README.md

 <div style="text-align: justify;">

-Questions and answers for [Anki](https://apps.ankiweb.net/) spaced repetition software decks.
+Questions and answers!! for [Anki](https://apps.ankiweb.net/) spaced repetition software decks.
 Created for the content of the [School of Code bootcamp](https://www.schoolofcode.co.uk/).

 ---